-Whatever other advances they may have made, more overwhelmingly concentrated in the lowest-paid occupations of every corporation.
-Het you will use how recruiting in makined trades that would make this work?
-Whatever other advances they may have made, women remain The salary data collected by broad occupational group could not be used to draw conclusions about whether or not the corporations may have violated equal pay for equal value legislation.
+Whatever other advances they may have much, would not overwhelmingly concentrated in the lowest-paid occupations of every corporation.
+Het you will not have how recruitive in that would make they would make they would make they would make they Whatever other advances they may have made, women remain

+The salary data collected by broad occupational group could not be used to draw conclusions about whether or not the corporations may have violated equal pay for equal value legislation.
 But inasmuch as salary reflects levels of skill, responsibility, and effort, the data can be used to determine whether women are consistently found at lower status levels in each corporation.
 They are.